Information about Carbon Capture and Storage - CCS

 With the new report of September 2013 from the Intergovernmental Panel on Climate Change (IPCC), climate scientists have given a fresh take on what it takes to keep us under 2° C. IPCC indicates a projection that with 66% probability provides a maximum temperature increase of 2° C. The projection is called RCP2.6 ( Representative Concentration Pathway )

 Should this goal be kept, then actions to ensure that greenhouse gas emissions peak by 2015 are crucial.
-In this perspective, the CCS is not able to deliver reductions of meaning, but becomes part of the problem by:
+In this perspective CCS is not able to deliver adequate reductions, but becomes part of the problem by:

 -tying up resources that could be used to reduce emissions